koksal/tps/README.md

 forthcoming manuscript.
 Please refrain from publishing analyses of this dataset until the manuscript appears.

-The example network is derived from [iRefIndex] and [PhosphoSitePlus].
+The example network was produced by [Omics Integrator] run on a network of [iRefIndex] and [PhosphoSitePlus] interactions.

 ## Authors